dudash/openshiftexamples-cicdpipeline/README.md

 ## How to put this in my cluster?
 First off, you need access to an OpenShift cluster.
 Don't have an OpenShift cluster?
 That's OK, download the CDK for free here: [https://developers.redhat.com/products/cdk/overview/][1]

-There are 2 scripts you can use for creating all the projects and required components for this example.
+There is a script you can use for creating all the projects and required components for this example.

-This is an *optional* script that will create an separate CI/CD project for the Jenkins server to deploy into.
-If you don't run this, OpenShift will autoprovision Jenkins within the pipeline-app project.
- > `jenkins_setup.sh`

-(Wait for Jenkins to finish starting the `jenkins` pod before running the next script - `oc get pods`)

  > `pipeline_setup.sh`

-## How to use this?
+Because no other Jenkins server is already configured for use, OpenShift will actually create one for use within this project.
+We will wait until that jenkins server is ready - you can see status with `oc get pods`.

-Once you've created the pipeline (as described above) you can kick off a new pipeline build via the CLI or the web console.
+Once it's ready you can kick off a new pipeline build via the CLI or the web console.

 The CLI command is:
 > `oc start-build -F openshiftexamples-cicdpipeline`